jetd1/NeRFusion/README.md

 TODO

+## Performance

+We applied optimization on large-scale scenes in this code base, and the performance may not exactly match all numbers in the paper.
+Our test results with this code base is reported here.
+For generalized no per-scene optimization setting, we achieve 23.35/0.844/0.333 on ScanNet eight scenes, 26.23/0.925/0.169 on DTU, and 24.21/0.888/0.129 on NeRF Synthetic.
+For per-scene optimization setting, we achieve 27.78/0.917/0.199 on ScanNet eight scenes, 31.76/0.961/0.118 on DTU, and 29.88/0.949/0.099 on NeRF Synthetic.

 ## Acknowledgement
 Our repo is developed based on [nerf_pl](https://github.com/kwea123/nerf_pl), [NeuralRecon](https://github.com/zju3dv/NeuralRecon) and [MVSNeRF](https://github.com/apchenstu/mvsnerf).
 Please also consider citing the corresponding papers.